bloodstiller/bloodstiller.com/content/Walkthroughs/Intelligence-box.md

 -   **Creating a Simple Wordlist**:
     -   All of seclists are very long so I make a new list from 0-32 using a simple python terminal &amp; save that to my personal wordlists list:
         -   {{< figure src="/ox-hugo/2024-09-27-184117_.png" >}}
-            -   **Note**: It's really important we put the leading zero's by utilizing format string literals as otherwise number's `1-9` will miss the leading zeros and as we can see this format is utilizing 2 digits to represent the month &amp; day so we would miss potential entries.
+            -   +Note+: It's really important we put the leading zero's by utilizing format string literals as otherwise number's `1-9` will miss the leading zeros and as we can see this format is utilizing 2 digits to represent the month &amp; day so we would miss potential entries.

 -   **Running FFUF**:
     -   `ffuf -w ~/Wordlists/45.06-CustomWordlists/numbersDays-1-31.txt:FIRST -w ~/Wordlists/45.06-CustomWordlists/numbersDays-1-31.txt:SECOND -u http://10.129.95.154/Documents/2020-FIRST-SECOND-upload.pdf`